 Dr Paddy K.L.
-Chan, Associate Professor of the Department of Mechanical Engineering, and his team have successfully developed staggered structure monolayer organic field effect transistors (OFETs) with a record low width normalized contact resistance down to 40 W-cm.
+Chan and his team have successfully developed staggered structure monolayer organic field effect transistors (OFETs) with a record low width normalized contact resistance down to 40 W-cm.
 This low contact resistance achievement is a critical cornerstone to miniaturize the OFETs for the advanced applications.
 The team has recently published this development in Advanced Materials.

 The processes of transferring metal electrodes onto mono layer organic semiconductors.